 Final words: Therme, Bucharest is AMAZING!

-With plenty of heated pools, an amazing design, great food and amazing service, Therme Bucharest was a pleasantly surprising experience for me when I visited in late August.
+With plenty of heated pools, an amazing design, great food and amazing service, Therme Bucharest was a pleasantly surprising experience for my family and me.

-I wholeheartedly recommend it to anybody interested in visiting it, and I definitely hope to be able to visit again.
+I wholeheartedly recommend it to anybody interested in visiting, and I definitely hope to be able to visit again soon.
+Check out Therme’s official website here, as well.

 HINT: When we visited, we received, upon departure, a coupon, giving us basically a 2-for-1 ticket for a future visit.
 So definitely worth coming back!

-In total, we spent around 55 Euros/person (with the tickets included), but we did get plenty of drinks, coffee, one main meal and dessert.
-This amount also includes the Uber fare (which was around 30 Euros to and from, for the three of us).
+In total, we spent around 60 Euros/person (with the tickets included), but we did get plenty of drinks, coffee, one main meal, and dessert.
+This amount also includes the Uber fare.

 I’m not sure if I would consider this expensive or not, because we had a great deal of fun and came back happy and relaxed.
 This is priceless, in my opinion.